ondieki1237/ACCORDBACKEND/MACHINES.md

 Admin base: `/api/admin/machines`

+- POST /api/admin/machines/bulk
+  - Bulk create machines (admin/manager only).
+Same as `/api/machines/bulk` but restricted to admin/manager roles.
+  - Body (JSON array) - same format as user bulk endpoint
+  - Handles partial failures gracefully (returns 207 Multi-Status if some succeed and some fail due to duplicates)

-- All endpoints similar to above but restricted to `admin` / `manager` roles and may return additional metadata.
+- All other endpoints similar to above but restricted to `admin` / `manager` roles and may return additional metadata.

 Responses follow the project pattern: { success: true/false, message?, data? }